 Almost every medical process features some form of risk to a patient.
 It is, however, a healthcare practitioner’s job to ensure they take every possible measure to avoid a patient sustaining an injury, illness or poor outcome.

-Yet, it is important to note that not every injury or outcome experienced will be a result of medical negligence.
+Yet, it is important to note that not every injury or outcome will be a result of medical negligence.
 To help you learn more about it, here are answers to four common clinical negligence questions.

 How Common is Clinical Negligence in the UK?